 When you complete the program successfully, you can secure advanced placement in UFV's Auto Service Technician apprenticeship training.
 And you have a competitive edge to find work with motor vehicle dealers, garages, truck and trailer dealerships, fleet maintenance companies, service stations, auto specialty shops, racing teams, transportation companies, salvage yards, or automotive parts stores.

 The Automotive Industries Association of Canada reports that employers have difficulty filling auto tech positions because many candidates lack experience and training.
 The BC Labour Market Outlook for 2018-2028 expects 6380 new job openings for automotive service technicians, truck and bus mechanics, and mechanical repairers.

 Job seekers who have completed a post-secondary automotive training program will find that it is easier to find employment, as they are fully qualified to service the computerized systems used in vehicles today.
 Those without formal automotive training are likely to face stiff competition for entry-level jobs.

-Motor vehicle workers with specialized, up-to-date technological knowledge will be in greatest demand.
-Experienced and skilled automotive service technicians may advance to service manager or shop foreman positions, while others may open their own repair facilities.
+Car mechanics with specialized, up-to-date technological knowledge — including knowledge of hybrid and electrical vehicles — will be in greatest demand.
+Experienced automotive service techs may advance to shop foreman or service manager positions, while others may open their own repair shop.